Building a digital roadmap

 The map shows the 29 schools in the Dubbo, Narrabri and Northern Border Region which are included in the POC.
-It will showcase “What good looks like” in terms of digital maturity for rural and regional schools.
+It showcased “What good looks like” in terms of digital maturity for rural and regional schools.

 Testing additional POC initiatives

-A number of additional concepts and tools are being tested in the POC including:
+A number of additional concepts and tools were tested in the POC including:

 Digitisation of forms

 More than 80 manual processes and forms that affect parents and caregivers are currently being used in schools.
 The POC will help streamline the number needed and to digitise them to reduce the administrative workload.